JaeyeonKim01/JaeyeonKim01.github.io/content/authors/admin/_index.md

  I'm currently working at: <br>
  * Training dynamics of diffusion models
- * Science of In-Context Learning
+ * Science of multi-task training
  * Theory of Low-Rank Adaptation

 Feel free to reach me!
-I'm open to discussion and potential collaboration.
+I'm open to talking with you and potential collaboration.

 {style="text-align: justify;"}